simonnagel/VRED-drawLinesDesktopCollab/readme.md

 # VRED-drawLinesDesktopCollab
-## Improve your Design Collaboration by drawing 3D Lines on 3D Geometry in VRED.
+## Improve your Design Collaboration by drawing 3D Lines on 3D Geometry in VRED in Standard Desktop Mode.

 Just paste the Scene in the Script Editor of VRED and press run.